-NITREM is a three-year innovation project funded by EIT RawMaterials, with the purpose of developing a service combining a sustainable landscape design for waste rock piles with bioreactor technology that reduces nitrogen levels in leachate from the waste rock piles.
+NITREM is a three-year innovation project, funded by EIT RawMaterials, with the aim of developing a service that combines geomorphic landscape design for waste rock deposits with a nitrate-removing bioreactor technology that reduces nitrogen levels in waste rock leachate.

 The technology development has been driven by EU’s Water Framework Directive and will enable the industry to meet current and future discharge requirements.
 The outcome is a low cost and low maintenance technology ready for market introduction and customer testing.
 The project consortium consists of Uppsala University, WSP Sverige AB, Cedervall Arkitekter, Agencia Estatal Consejo Superior de Investigaciones Cientificas, Boliden Mineral, LKAB, LTU Business and the Swedish University of Agricultural Sciences.

 A geomorphic approach to waste rock dump design creates landforms that mimic the function and aesthetics of more natural environments.
 The basis of a geomorphic design is to create a landform that does not require ongoing treatment to prevent soil erosion, is hydrologically stable, is visually appealing and promotes a self-sustaining ecosystem.
 The goal is to design landforms that adhere to geomorphic principles and behaviours of water flow on natural landscapes.
 By mimicking the function of nature, such landforms are designed to efficiently convey water without excessive erosion or sediment loading on the surrounding environment.
 The hydrological control also helps to augment bioreactor performance.